 Sentencing Dangerous Offenders

-The court has available to it powers to impose an extended sentence or a life sentence pursuant to the “dangerous offender” provisions of Chapter 5 Criminal Justice Act 2003.
-All references in this guidance are to this legislation unless otherwise provided.
+The court has available to it powers to impose an extended sentence or a life sentence pursuant to the “dangerous offender” provisions of Part 10, Chapter 6 of the Sentencing Act 2020 [‘SA 2020’] (which applies to all convictions on or after 1st December 2020).
+All references in this guidance are to the Sentencing Act 2020 unless otherwise provided.
 This legal guidance sets out the principles governing this sentencing exercise so that the prosecution can, where appropriate, assist the court.

-- An offender is dangerous if “the court is of the opinion that there is a significant risk to members of the public of serious harm occasioned by the commission by him of further specified offences”, a formulation which appears in sections 225-228.
+- section 308 SA 2020 provides that a Court must assess whether there is a significant risk to members of the public of serious harm occasioned by the commission by the offender of further specified offences under.

 - The defendant’s previous convictions

 - The level of danger to the public posed by the defendant and whether there is a reliable estimate of the length of time they will remain a danger; and

 - The available alternative sentences.